A premouse inheriting strong cardinals from $V$

 \section{Introduction}

-Consider fully iterable, sound premice $M,N$, such that $\rho_\om^M=\rho=\rho_\om^N$.
+Consider fully iterable, sound premice $M,N$ with $M|\rho=N|\rho$ and $\rho_\om^M=\rho=\rho_\om^N$.
 Under what circumstances can we deduce that either $M\ins N$ or $N\ins M$?
 This conclusion follows if $\rho$ is a cutpoint of both models.
 By \cite[Lemma 3.1]{stacking_mice},\footnote{The paper \cite{stacking_mice} literally deals with premice with Jensen indexing, whereas we deal with Mitchell-Steel indexing.
-However, the same result still holds.} the conclusion follows if $\rho$ is a regular uncountable cardinal and there is no premouse with a superstrong extender.
-We will show that if and $M,N$ have a certain \emph{joint} iterability property, then $M=N$.
+However, the same result still holds.} the conclusion also follows if $\rho$ is a regular uncountable cardinal in $V$ and there is no premouse with a superstrong extender.
+We will show that if $M||\rho^{+M}=N||\rho^{+N}$ and $M,N$ have a certain \emph{joint} iterability property, then $M=N$.

-The joint iterability required, and the proof that $M=N$, is motivated by the \emph{bicephalus} argument of \cite[\S9]{fsit}.
-The bicephali of \cite{fsit} are structures of the form $B=(P,E,F)$, where both $(P,E)$ and $(P,F)$ are active premice.
+The joint iterability property and the proof that $M=N$, is motivated by the \emph{bicephalus} argument of \cite[\S9]{fsit}.
+Bicephali in \cite{fsit} are structures $B=(P,E,F)$, where both $(P,E)$ and $(P,F)$ are active premice.
 If $B$ is an iterable bicephalus and there is no iterable superstrong premouse then $E=F$ (see \cite[\S9]{fsit} and \cite{extmax}); the proof is by comparison of $B$ with itself.
-In \S\ref{sec:cephals}, we will consider a more general form of bicephali, including, for example, the structure $C=(\rho,M,N)$, where $\rho,M,N$ are as in the previous paragraph.
-Given that $C$ is iterable, a comparison of $C$ with itself will be used to show that, in the above case, $M=N$.
+In \S\ref{sec:cephals} we consider a more general form of bicephali, including, for example, the structure $C=(\rho,M,N)$, where $\rho,M,N$ are as at the end of the previous paragraph.
+If $C$ is iterable, a comparison of $C$ with itself will be used to show that $M=N$ in this situation.